gumaerc-testorg/15.566-spring-2003/content/pages/readings.md

 {{< tdclose >}}{{< tdopen >}}
 Re-Positioning the Value Proposition Through IT
 {{< tdclose >}}{{< tdopen >}}
 Case: Subirana, Prof. Brian and Marcel Zuidhof.
 "Virtual Distribution on the Internet and the Transformation of the Publishing Industry."
-IESE Case No. 0-196-026 SI-93-E. {{% resource_link "ebef7fc0-62e7-4c98-83ad-46f9e09745a5" "IESE Publishing" %}}, 1996.
+IESE Case No. 0-196-026 SI-93-E. [IESE Publishing](http://www.iesep.com/), 1996.
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 4
 {{< tdclose >}}{{< tdopen >}}